Security Analysis of LTE Connectivity in Connected Cars: A Case Study of Tesla: Vehicle Network Integration Methodology

 The Toolbox interface allowed us to confirm that the TCU detected our custom-programmed SIM and that the registration requests were being sent to the network.
 We cross-referenced these logs with our LTE core network logs to ensure that the Tesla was successfully initiating attachment requests.
 It should be mentioned that the Tesla vehicles include the ``Service Mode", accessible through the infotainment system, from which we can verify some connection steps of the ``modem" (i.e., Valid SIM, Valid IMEI, Roaming) and ``cell" (i.e., Network Registration, Data Registration, Cell Connection, Cell Link State), as shown in Figures~\ref{fig:lte-wifi} and~\ref{fig:lte-cybertruck}.
 While the Tesla Toolbox and Service Mode provided useful insights, they did not allow manual network selection specifically in the same way as in smartphone devices.
 We used Toolbox further for correct network parametrization, such as the APN.
 As a result, network-side configurations had to be carefully aligned to match Tesla’s expected settings.

 Figures~\ref{fig:lte-wifi} and~\ref{fig:lte-cybertruck} depict the successful connection of the Tesla vehicle to our custom LTE network with Amarisoft.
-Through the interactive shell's netstat verified that there are open connections related to the modem as well.
+Using netstat in the interactive shell, we verified that there are open connections related to the modem as well.
 With the successful attachment confirmed, we monitored Tesla’s network traffic to ensure its stability and reliability.